 The majority of the participants will wear a hood from the start of the ceremony, only doctoral candidates will be hooded during the graduate & doctoral commencement ceremony.

 What is my name card for?

-You will be issued a name card in the East Room during rehearsal.
+You will be issued a name card in the East Room during check-in.
 Bring it with you to the ceremony.
 You will hand the card to the announcer just before you receive a ceremonial handout on stage (an envelope or scroll).
 The announcer will read the information that is listed on your name card as you start across the platform.